michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-02-02-30-day-challenge-no-social-media-no-online-video.md

 ---
 title: '30 Day Challenge: No Social Media, No Online Video'
 date: 2016-02-02T15:55:32+00:00
-excerpt: "I'm cutting down on external input like Social Media, RSS, YouTube and the Internet in general for a month to gain time and mental space."
+excerpt: I'm cutting down on external input like Social Media, RSS, YouTube and the Internet in general for a month to gain time and mental space.
 layout: post
 permalink: /30-day-challenge-no-social-media-no-online-video
 categories: